A general overview of our COVID policies and mitigation strategies

 In the ever shifting landscape of the COVID pandemic, our school's Board of Directors and policy sub-committee have established these most recent policies in alignment with the Massachusetts Department of Public Health (Ma DPH), the state's Department of Early Education & Care (EEC) and Department of Elementary & Secondary Education (DESE) and the Town of Sharon Health Department.

 One of our best tools for COVID mitigation is ongoing communication between the school and our families.
 Just as we strive to be honest and forthcoming about the presence of COVID at school (while always maintaining confidentiality) we rely on parents to provide us with clear, open and honest communication about their child's health status and any events in their household that could have an impact on the health and well being of the school community.

 We are currently a mask optional/mask friendly/mask flexible program and encourage families to make the choice for themselves and their children based on their individual risk factors.

 Staff are required to be fully vaccinated for COVID 19 and show proof of vaccinations, with limited exemptions allowed.
 At this time children over 5 are not required to be vaccinated as a condition for attending school.

-If a child tests positive for COVID, the isolation period is 5 days (Day 1 begins the day after the positive test result).
+If a child or staff member tests positive for COVID, the isolation period is 5 days (Day 1 begins the day after the positive test result).
 The child can return to school on day 6 if they are asymptomatic and test negative using a rapid test that morning before returning to school.
-Just as we currently do with class-wide testing, the parent would be required to fill out an attestation with test results.
-The child will be required to wear a mask at school through day 10, with the usual exceptions for eating and napping.

 Symptoms of Illness